 - hollandaise sauce

 While most of the above items have a “go around” like heating it or cooking it differently, there is no moderation for alcohol.
-The rule across the board is to avoid alcohol completely.
-If you crave a glass of wine a few times during your pregnancy, consult with your doctor before taking a sip.
+The rule across the board is to avoid alcohol altogether.
+If you crave a glass of wine a few times during pregnancy, consult with your doctor before taking a sip.

 While it may seem like many rules, don’t let yourself stress too much about what you can and can’t eat during pregnancy.
 Avoid the things above and try to keep a healthy diet, but remember: you are already the perfect mother to your baby, whether you just had veggies and rice for dinner or ordered a large pizza (for yourself).